-- ages well over time. - Quarry Heights is in Market Type A, which is characterized by high population growth, low Harrisonburg Comprehensive Housing Assessment & Market Study), - The repurposing of Quarry Heights will be the proverbial "rising tide that lifts all ships" and will lift surrounding commercial and industrial areas around it, including along Waterman Drive and will help revitalize the West Market Street commercial corridor. - Quarry Heights is adjacent to public parks, trails, golf courses, and other recreational uses.
+- Quarry Heights will have strict architectural controls that will unify the community and ensure that it ages well over time. - Quarry Heights is in Market Type A, which is characterized by high population growth, low concentration of university students, and higher concentration of workers who earn \$40,000.00 or more in their primary jobs.
+It is ideally located in the city for the envisioned community (from City of Harrisonburg Comprehensive Housing Assessment & Market Study), - The repurposing of Quarry Heights will be the proverbial "rising tide that lifts all ships" and will lift surrounding commercial and industrial areas around it, including along Waterman Drive and will help revitalize the West Market Street commercial corridor. - Quarry Heights is adjacent to public parks, trails, golf courses, and other recreational uses.
 There will be a connection from Quarry Heights to Friendly City Trail.
-Making Quarry Heights a walkable and bikeable community, both internally and externally, which is a high priority (from City of Harrisonburg Comprehensive Plan), - Quarry Heights is across West Market Street from Thomas Harrison Middle School and is near Blue conveniently located near their schools, - Quarry Heights is located off Waterman Drive, which is a Major Collector Road, and West market traffic volume capacity.
-All major access points to Quarry Heights are designed to place traffic on (from City of Harrisonburg Comprehensive Plan), and - The repurposing of Quarry Heights will provide stormwater management, which will alleviate the existing flooding issues on and around Waterman Drive.
+Making Quarry Heights a walkable and bikeable community, both internally and externally, which is a high priority (from City of Harrisonburg Comprehensive Plan), - Quarry Heights is across West Market Street from Thomas Harrison Middle School and is near Blue Stone Elementary School, and Harrisonburg High School.
+Children who live at Quarry Heights will be conveniently located near their schools, - Quarry Heights is located off Waterman Drive, which is a Major Collector Road, and West market Street, which is a Principal Arterial Street, both of which are designated as "free flow" as it relates to traffic volume capacity.
+All major access points to Quarry Heights are designed to place traffic on Waterman Drive and West Market Street, streets designed to handle the anticipated traffic volume (from City of Harrisonburg Comprehensive Plan), and - The repurposing of Quarry Heights will provide stormwater management, which will alleviate the existing flooding issues on and around Waterman Drive.